A BYU student was critically injured when she fell from the fourth floor of the Tanner Building on Monday, Dec. 3.

 Academic Vice President James Rasband sent an email to faculty members shortly before 2 p.m.
 “I write to ask that you be understanding and sensitive to students impacted by this tragedy, particularly those who witnessed the incident,” he wrote.

 BYU senior Lauren Simpson was in class in the Tanner Building when the incident occurred.
-She said she heard a loud impact noise before someone came into her classroom asking if anyone knew CPR.

 According to Simpson, once the emergency medical technicians arrived, they told Simpson’s class to tell the other classrooms on the floor to stay in class for an extra 15 minutes.